anarchydevs/pixelmania.malisbuffbots/README.md

  - Sit kit threshold usage
  - Pvp flag check
  - Sit kit item id
+ - IPCChannelId - (0-255) if using multiple plugins that take advantage of IPC, make sure that this value is not the same for both plugins
  - Init connection wait period

  If you log out your bots / kill the process, wait until they fully leave the server before rebooting them, else there might be issues with certain stats not getting registered for the LocalPlayer